August 01, 2019

 "One way HCM presents itself is shortness of breath, so it is often misdiagnosed," Dr. Wiley says.

-Surprised by the diagnosis, George asked Dr. Wiley if he could get a second opinion.
+Surprised by the diagnosis, George sought a second opinion.

 A second EKG indicated a heart murmur and confirmed a type of HCM called hypertrophic obstructive cardiomyopathy or HOCM.
 George's thickening was around the base of his heart, which obstructed the flow of blood leaving the heart.